Reading Research - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Ideal for both students and health professionals alike, Reading Research: A User-Friendly Guide for Nurses and Health Professionals, 6th Edition is a practical beginner-level introduction to health sciences research.
-The text is written in a manner that assumes you have little or no experience with analyzing published research, and provides guidelines for reading and understanding research articles.
+Ideal for both students and health professionals alike, Reading Research: A User-Friendly Guide for Health Professionals, 6th Edition is a practical beginner-level introduction to health sciences research.
+The text is written in a manner that assumes the reader has little or no experience with analyzing published research, and provides guidelines for reading and understanding research articles.
 It also covers important elements of published research, such as research methods, common terminology, data analysis and results.
-All chapters have been updated.
-The book also briefly discusses common barriers to the application of research results in practice.
+All chapters have been updated to include new literature impacting evidence-based practice, providing students with a synopsis of the latest research.
+For those in the field, the book briefly discusses how research results can be used and applied to practice.

 - Concise overview of health sciences-related research maximizes your study time by including all popular types of research methodologies.